seonwoo0808/Say-X-to-Laptop-Hacker/README.md

 ## How to Use

+Very EZ
+Install Dependencies
-Very EZ Just launch app.py
+And launch app.py